hashicorp/vault/website/source/docs/platform/k8s/helm/configuration.html.md

     * `certs` - The certs section configures how the webhook TLS certs are configured.
 These are the TLS certs for the Kube apiserver communicating to the webhook.
 By default, the injector will generate and manage its own certs, but this requires the ability for the injector to update its own `MutatingWebhookConfiguration`.
 In a production environment, custom certs should probably be used.
 Configure the values below to enable this.

-        * `secretName` (`string`) - secretName is the name of the Kubernetes secret that has the TLS certificate and private key to serve the injector webhook.
+        * `secretName` (`string: ""`) - secretName is the name of the Kubernetes secret that has the TLS certificate and private key to serve the injector webhook.
 If this is null, then the injector will default to its automatic management mode.

         * `caBundle` (`string`) - The PEM-encoded CA public certificate bundle for the TLS certificate served by the injector.
 This must be specified as a string and can't come from a secret because it must be statically configured on the Kubernetes `MutatingAdmissionWebhook` resource.
 This only needs to be specified if `secretName` is not null.